upenn-nets-2120/student-tests/README.md

 If at any points there are any error messages by the autograder, or you believe your test should be passing the sample solution but isn't, please contact the assignment administrators.

+Note that each student can submit a maximum of 10 tests, any more will not be accepted.
+Furthermore, only a random sample of the public tests will actually be run on your submission due to time constraints.
+Please do not spam the rerun autograder button to try to get different test cases; if you would like to suggest a different system for this, please reach out to the assignment administrators.
+If you want to edit a test, submitting a test with the same name will completely overwrite it.
+If you want to delete one, see the section below.

-### Rating Tests
+### Rating and Deleting Tests

 We realize that some test cases may be more thorough than others, and also it's possible that some extraneous tests can slip through the cracks into the pool.
 Because if this, there is a rating system for the tests.
 You can check out the associated website given by the administrators, which shows the uploaded public tests for each assignment.
+Accounts have already been made for the students, and the username is your Pennkey and your password is your PennID.
+If for some reason your account doesn't work, please reach out to the assignment administrators.

 After logging in, you can upvote good test cases if they seem to work well, or downvote test cases if you think they are flawed.
 Furthermore, if you want to delete one of your test cases, you can do so here.
 Note that there is a limit of 10 tests max per student, so you must delete some tests if you want to upload a different one past this limit.
-THIS WEBSITE HAS NOT BEEN IMPLEMENTED YET, BUT IT WILL BE.

 ### Test Case Grades